 Artist’s Statement

 My painting is landscape-based, but it asks questions about our human connections within the world.
-It is grounded in my island home of Guernsey, but examines universal issues linked to the notion of contested landscapes.
-This taps into the social, political, and geographic; the conflict between the natural world and the ‘manmade; and to personal and collective memory and identity.
-Themes that the work touches on include loss and desire, displacement and marginalisation, and the uncanny and otherworldly.
+It is grounded in my island home of Guernsey, but considers universal issues linked to the notion of contested landscapes.
+This taps into the social, political, and geographic - the conflict between the natural world and the ‘manmade, and to personal and collective memory and identity.

-Drawing in the landscape is often my starting point.
+Drawing in the landscape is often a starting point.
 It makes me think about past events that have shaped the environment, the people and stories, and the sense of place.
-I am led predominantly by felt sense-experiences and the haptic, feeling my way through the slippages between the known and unknown.
+I also draw on the archive to illuminate the work.

 Artist’s Bio